Python resources for Algorithmic Decision Theory

 class.
 The technical documentation also provides insight into the complete source code of all modules, classes and methods.

 The third Section exhibits some pearls of bipolar-valued epistemic logic that enrich the Digraph3 resources.
-These short texts illustrate well the very computational benefit one may get when working in a bipolar-valued logical framework.
+These short topics illustrate well the very computational benefit one may get when working in a bipolar-valued logical framework.
 And, more specifically, the essential part the logically neutral undeterminate value is judiciously playing therein.

 The fourth and fifth sections provide 2x2-reduced notes of the author’s lectures on Algorithmic Decision Theory and Computational Statistics given at the University of Luxembourg in Autumn 2019 and Spring 2020.